Urgent Care for Concussion Treatment in Ellington CT

 • Dizziness or “seeing stars”

-• Academics: Student who suffer from concussions often miss weeks or even months of classes and report trouble focusing on tasks and schoolwork.
+• Academics: Students who suffer from concussions often miss weeks or even months of classes and report trouble focusing on tasks and schoolwork.

 • Relationships: Individuals who suffer from concussions often have difficulty reintegrating into their daily lives, which leads to dysfunction and emotional stress.

-• Job performance: Impaired focus, attention and coordination are significantly impact with most head injuries.
+• Job performance: Impaired focus, attention, and coordination are significantly impacted by most head injuries.
 These problems can have a profoundly negative impact on job performance.

 • Physical ability: Vertigo, balance issues, headaches, dizziness, and other pain syndromes, heart rate irregularities, digestive issues, and even seizures are just some of the physical problems experienced by those with one or more concussions.